-Intensive Family Intervention 1.
-Youth with any of the following unless there is clearly documented evidence of an acute psychiatric/addiction episode overlaying the primary diagnosis: Autism Spectrum Disorders including Asperger's Disorder, Mental Retardation/Developmental Disabilities, Organic Mental Disorder; or Traumatic Brain Injury Clinical 2.
-Youth can effectively and safely be treated at a lower intensity of service.
-This service may not be used in lieu of family preservation and post-adoption services for Exclusions vouth who do not meet the admission criteria for IFI.
-The organization has procedures/protocols for emergency/crisis situations that describe methods for intervention when youth require psychiatric hospitalization.
-2. Each IFI provider must have policies and procedures governing the provision of outreach services, including methods for protecting the safety of staff that engage in outreach activities.
-3. The organization must have an Intensive Family Intervention Organizational Plan that addresses the description of: Particular evidence-based family preservation, resource coordination, crisis intervention and wraparound service models utilized (MST, DBT, MDFT, etc.), types of intervention practiced.
+Intensive E amily Intervention Clinical Exclusions Youth with any of the following unless there is clearly documented evidence of an acute psychiatric/addiction episode overlaying the primary diagnosis: Autism Spectrum Disorders including Asperger's Disorder, Mental Retardation/Developmental Disabilities, Organic Mental Disorder; or Traumatic Brain Injury Youth can effectively and safely be treated at a lower intensity of service.
+This service may not be used in lieu of family preservation and post-adoption services for youth who do not meet the admission criteria for IFI.
+Required Components The organization has procedures/protocols for emergency/crisis situations that describe methods for intervention when youth require psychiatric hospitalization.
+Each IFI provider must have policies and procedures governing the provision of outreach services, including methods for protecting the safety of staff that engage in outreach activities.
+The organization must have an Intensive Family Intervention Organizational Plan that addresses the description of: Particular evidence-based family preservation, resource coordination, crisis intervention and wraparound service models utilized (MST, DBT, MDFT, etc.), types of intervention practiced.
 The organization must show documentation that each staff member is trained in the model for in-home treatment (i.e., certification, ongoing supervision provided by the training entity, documentation of annual training in the model).
-The organization must have demonstrable evidence that they are working towards fidelity to the model that they have chosen (via internal Quality Assurance documentation, staff training documentation, etc.).
-There should not be an eclectic approach to utilizing models.
+The organization must have demonstrable evidence that they are working lowards fidelity to the model that they have chosen (via internal Quality Assurance documentation, staff training documentation, etc.).
+There should not be an edectic approach to utilizing models.
 Fidelity to the chosen model is the expectation for each IFI team.
 If an agency chooses to develop a plan which incorporates more than one evidenced-based model within the organization, there must be a particular evidenced-based model chosen for each IFI team (e.g. an agency administers 3 teams, 2 which will adhere to one model, one to another model).
-Documentation of training for each staff person on the evidenced-based in-home model they will be utilizing in the provision of services should exist in their personnel files.
-Some models do not have the stringent staffing requirements that this service requires.
-The expectation is that staffing patterns in accordance with the specific model used are in compliance with staffing requirements noted in this service definition.
-Hours of operation, the staff assigned, and types of services provided to individuals, families, parents, and/or quardians, Required How the plan for services is modified or adjusted to meet the needs specified in each Individualized Resiliency Plan, and Components 4.
-At least 60% of service units must be provided face-to-face with youth and their families and 80% of all face-to-face service units must be delivered in non-clinic settings over the authorization period.
-5. At least 50% of IFI face-to-face units must include the identified youth.
-However, when the child is not included in the face-to-face contacts, the focus of the contacts must remain on the child and their goals as identified on their IRP.
-6. Documentation of how the team works with the family and other agencies/support systems (such as LIPTs, provider agencies, etc.) to build a clinically oriented transition and discharge plan is required and should be documented in the clinical record of the individual.
-7. IFI is an individual intervention and may not be provided or billed for more than 1 youth at the same time (including siblings); however, youth participating in an IFI program may receive group skills training and/or group counseling in keeping with his/her individual recovery plan.
-Siblings who are each authorized to receive IFI must receive individualized services, but family interventions can be done jointly, with only one bill being submitted to the payer (For example, Sibling 1 and Sibling 2 are being seen for 2 units with the parents.
-Sibling 1 and Sibling 2 each have the documentation in both records, but only one claim for 2 units of reimbursement may be submitted to the payer source.)
-IFI is intended to be provided to youth/families in their living arrangement.
-Services provided in school settings are allowable up to 3 hours/week as a general rule and the clinical record shall include documentation of partnership with the school.
-Exceptions to this 3 hours/week should be documented to include approval by the IFI Team Leader of clinical need (CAFAS scores, recent discharge from inpatient hospitalization, PRTF, CSU, etc.).
-The record should indicate why a specific intervention took place in the school during school hours instead of after school in the home or community.
-Youth receiving this service must never be taken out of the classroom for the convenience of the service provider.
-IFI should not supplant what schools must provide for support of a child based on the IEP.
-Intensive Family Intervention is provided by a team consisting of the family and the following practitioners: One fulltime Team Leader who is licensed (and/or certified as a CAC II if the target population is solely diagnosed with substance related disorders) by the State Staffing of Georgia under the Practice Acts and has at least 3 years of experience working with children with severe emotional disturbances.
-AMFT, LMSW, APC staff do Requirements not qualify for this position.
+Documentation of training for each staff person on the evidenced-based in-home model they will be utilizing in the provision of services should exist in their personal files.
+Some models do not have the stringent staffing requirements list this service regulates.
+The expectation is that staffing patterns in accordance with the specific model used are in compliance with staffing requirements into the this service resolutes.
+The expectation is that st Staffing Requirements Intensive Family Intervention is provided by a team consisting of the family and the following practitioners: One fulltime Team Leader who is licensed (and/or certified as a CAC II if the target population is solely diagnosed with substance related disorders) by the State of Georgia under the Practice Acts and has at least 3 years of experience working with children with severe emotional disturbances.
+AMFT, LMSW, APC staff do not qualify for this position.
 The team leader must be actively engaged in the provision of the IFI service in the following manner: